karlof002/Football/README.md

 - `npm start` or `npm run start` runs the project, launches a live preview in your default browser, and watches for changes made to files in `src`

-You must have npm installed in order to use this build environment.
+You must have npm installed in order to use this build environment. to start the app, simply open a new cmd and type: `node ./app/index.js`